|Name||Type of Governor||Governor Roles and Responsibilities|

 Governors never make decisions on their own, nor do they act as individuals.
 The Full Governing Body meets 6 times per year.

 The governors at Mount Pleasant Primary School have adopted a circle model of governance.
 This means that the Governing Body works as a ‘whole team’, meeting 6 times per year, once in each term.
+As Chair, I chair all committee meetings and this passes to the Vice Chair in my absence.

 An agenda for each meeting will include all the tasks which the governing body is required to consider, and the governing body may ‘commission’ assignments or activities arising from the business of the meeting, which will be recorded in the minutes.